-One primary difference in artbtration compared to going to Court is the couple is empowered to decide and choose the arbitrator.
+At Davies Divorce Law Firm, One primary difference in artbtration compared to going to Court is the couple is empowered to decide and choose the arbitrator.
 They could choose another lawyer or other qualified person, so long as they both agree on the person they select.

 Prior to starting the arbitration process, it is important for the parties to discuss with their respective lawyers whether the decisions of the arbitrator will be non-binding or binding.
 Non-binding decisions can be appealed and litigated in Court where a judge will make the final decision regarding outstanding issues.
 If the decisions are binding, then the arbitrator’s decisions are similar to that of a judge and can only be challenged on appeal.

 One of the primary benefits of using arbitration is the divorcing couple does not have to appear in court.
 They are able to work towards resolving outstanding issues related to their separation and divorce in a private setting.

 Another benefit of arbitration is when the divorcing couple does not want to be present in the same room.
 Each party can be kept in different rooms, where their wishes are communicated to the arbitrator through their respective lawyers.
 This can be beneficial when the couple is not amicable towards each other.

 In some cases, resolving issues through arbitration can be faster than litigation in Court.
 Additionally, the costs for the divorce could be less when the couple can resolve outstanding issues faster.

 Furthermore, if the couple begins with mediation and has a few outstanding issues they cannot agree upon, these can be resolved with arbitration.
 Mediators are allowed to become arbitrators, so long as each party has agreed to this prior to starting mediation.